id-ai-factory/settingsclass/README.md

+[![Python Tests](https://github.com/id-ai-labo/settingsclass/actions/workflows/tests.yml/badge.svg)](https://github.com/id-ai-labo/settingsclass/actions/workflows/tests.yml)

 # settingsclass
-A decorator for classes to be used as settings objects based on the dataclass approach.
+A decorator for classes to be used as settings objects based on the [dataclass](https://docs.python.org/3/library/dataclasses.html) approach.
-[![Python Tests](https://github.com/id-ai-labo/settingsclass/actions/workflows/tests.yml/badge.svg)](https://github.com/id-ai-labo/settingsclass/actions/workflows/tests.yml)

 [日本語の説明](REAMDE_JA.md)

+---

 # Core idea
-An easy-to-use, but feature rich solution to storing settings.
+An easy-to-use, but feature-rich solution to storing settings.
-Defining the class is similar to dataclass, with a few differences.
+Definition and use is similar to [dataclass](https://docs.python.org/3/library/dataclasses.html), but includes synchronization with an external ini file.

-A more complex example with the full feature list can be found at the end.
 ### Simple use-case example:

 ```
-from settings import settingsclass, Hidden, Encrypted, RandomString, RandomInt
+from settingsclass import settingsclass, Hidden, Encrypted, RandomString, RandomInt

 @settingsclass
 class WebConfig: